 Relevant technical information for sharing studies under WRC-27 Agenda Item 1.15

-Working Party (WP) 5B thanks WP 7B for its liaison statement (Document 5B/XX), requesting the characteristics and protection criteria of the systems operating in the frequency bands proposed under AI 1.15, for sharing/compatibility studies.
+Working Party (WP) 5B thanks WP 7B for its liaison statement (Document 5B/23), requesting the characteristics and protection criteria of the systems operating in-bands and adjacent bands, as appropriate, to the proposed frequency bands under WRC-27 AI 1.15, for sharing/compatibility studies.

+WP 5B notes that the frequency bands 5 150-5 250 MHz and 5 350-5 460 MHz are allocated to the primary aeronautical radionavigation service (ARNS) and the frequency band 5 250-5 850 MHz is allocated to the primary radiolocation service.
+The near adjacent frequency band 2 700-2 900 MHz is allocated to the primary ARNS.

-WP 5B highlights the following ITU-R Recommendations that provide relevant technical information of airborne weather radars and airport surveillance radars operating in the frequency bands 5 350-5 470 MHz and 2 700-2 900 MHz, respectively:
+WP 5B highlights the following ITU-R Recommendations that provide relevant technical information of systems operating in the frequency bands 5 150-5 850 MHz and 2 700-2 900 MHz, respectively:

 Recommendation ITU-R M.1638-1 Characteristics of and protection criteria for sharing studies for radiolocation (except ground based meteorological radars) and aeronautical radionavigation radars operating in the frequency bands between 5 250 and 5 850 MHz (01/2015)

-Representative technical characteristics of ARNS airborne weather radars are in Annex 1 Table 2 – radar 16.
+Representative technical characteristics of radars are in Annex 1 Table 2 for radiolocation radars with radar 16 for ARNS airborne weather radar.
 Annex 1 section 3.1 has a description of the operational characteristics of ARNS radars.
-Annex 1 section 4 provides the I/N protection criteria for ARNS radars.
+Annex 1 section 4 provides the I/N protection criteria for radiolocation radars and ARNS radars.

 Recommendation ITU-R M.1464-2 Characteristics of non-meteorological radiolocation radars, and characteristics and protection criteria for sharing studies for aeronautical radionavigation and radars in the radiodetermination service operating in the frequency band 2 700-2 900 MHz (02/2015)

-Representative technical characteristics of ARNS radars in 2 700-2 900 MHz are in Annex 1 Table 1.
+Representative technical characteristics of RDS radars and ARNS radars in 2 700-2 900 MHz are in Annex 1 Table 1.
 Operational characteristics of ARNS radars are in Annex 1 section 4.1.
-The I/N protection criteria of ARNS radars can be found in Annex 2 sections 1 and 2.
+The I/N protection criteria of RDS and ARNS radars can be found in Annex 2.

+Recommendation ITU-R M.1465-4 Characteristics of and protection criteria for radars operating in the radiodetermination service in the frequency range 3 100-3 700 MHz

+Recommendation ITU-R M.1849-3 Technical and operational aspects of ground-based meteorological radars (02/2023)

+Recommendation ITU-R M.2007-0 Characteristics of and protection criteria for radars operating in the aeronautical radionavigation service in the frequency band 5 150-5 250 MHz (03/2012)

 WP 5B requests to be kept informed on the progress of the studies under WRC-27 agenda item 1.15 and will provide to WP 7B any relevant updated information, before 31 December 2024 deadline, for studies under this WRC-27 agenda item.

-Status: For information and action, as appropriate
+Status: For action

 Contact: TBD E-mail: TBD